Course Descriptions G-I

 HSE162 Health Science English 11 ADV

-Grade 11 - Year - 1 Weighted Credit
+Grade 11 - Year - 1 Weighted Credit (weighted out of 4.5)

 In Health Science English 11 ADV, students will demonstrate a knowledge and understanding of United States literature through the study of classic and contemporary American literature themes and characterizations reflective of history, culture and health sciences.
 Writing instruction will focus on persuasive, expository, narrative, and descriptive writing as well as letters of application, resumes, and a documented research paper on a health science related topic.
 In addition, with the goal of success in college and professional pursuits, students will demonstrate proficiency in delivering public speeches, composing letters of application, and developing resumes.